pivotal-cf/docs-pks/vsphere-cns.hbs.md

 You can limit the number of persistent volumes attached to a Linux cluster node on vSphere.
 You can configure the maximum number of node persistent volumes on an existing cluster and during cluster creation.

-By default, TKGI configures Linux clusters on vSphere with a maximum of 45 attached persistent volumes.
+By default, {{ vars.product_short }} configures Linux clusters on vSphere with a maximum of 45 attached persistent volumes.
 You can decrease the maximum number of attached persistent volumes from 45 down to a minimum of 1.
 On vSphere 8 you can also increase the maximum number of attached persistent volumes.
 Contact VMware Support to determine the maximum number of attached persistent volumes supported by your vSphere environment.